What Kind of Father Do You Want to Be?

 “Although he’s clever at times, he’s not usually allowed to be smart.
 He has no idea that Shortcuts Make Long Delays.
 He’s lazy, gluttonous and has miscellaneous other glaring vices.
 His children may love him, but they often don’t respect him.
 However, he is still a sympathetic character; the source of his charm is his complete love and loyalty to his family, even if the main way he shows it is by fixing problems he caused himself.”

-Consider just a few examples: Homer Simpson (The Simpsons), Al Bundy (Married With Children), Tim Taylor (Home Improvement), Peter Griffin (Family Guy) and Hal Wilkerson (Malcolm in the Middle).
-This list could go on and on to include many movie characters as well!
+Consider just a few examples from popular TV shows: Homer Simpson (The Simpsons), Al Bundy (Married With Children), Tim Taylor (Home Improvement), Peter Griffin (Family Guy), Ray Barone (Everybody Loves Raymond) and Hal Wilkerson (Malcolm in the Middle).

 Today's low expectations for fathers